axin233/hand_roll_estimation/README.md

 </p>

 > Fig. 4 The structure of (a) CNN and (b) MO and MM.
 Notice that MO and MM have the same structure, as MM uses identical output branches at each time step.

+## Reproducing the results

+To reproduce the results in the demo, please download the [data](https://drive.google.com/drive/folders/1SZlVx9E_UTGEork87cag5zlajOH2bFDY?usp=sharing) and the [algorithms' weights](https://drive.google.com/drive/folders/1GKsiPBIkfuXwhrxvSPqSASQpL3ghfv8j?usp=sharing).
+The code is located at `<algorithm_name>/sliding_window/test_video.py`.

 <!--
 |          | CNN (surface) | MO (surface) | MM (surface) | CNN (depth) | MO (depth) | MM (depth) |